webix-hub/docs/data/pivot/data_loading.md

 The loaded data source should be a JSON that contains the following properties:

-- **data** - an object that includes “columns” and “data” configuration.
+- **data** - an object that includes "columns" and "data" configuration.
 	- *columns* - property is an array of columns properties.
 It should correspond to the columns definition of desktop/treetable.md
 	- *data* - a JSON data source for TreeTable
 - **structure** - an object with the initial [Pivot structure](pivot/structure.md)